 Running the compliance aspects of the takeover by Gordon Dadds of Davenport Lyons, and seeing the integration of fantastic lawyers from different backgrounds happen on a daily basis.

-The Legal 500 - recommended lawyer in 2016 for Gaming and Betting.
+The Legal 500 - recommended lawyer in 2016, 2017 and 2018 for Gaming and Betting, described as 'handling cases diligently and imaginatively’

 Expert speaker at RICS CPD day